TirsvadCLI/Dotnet.Lib.MenuPaginator/README.md

 ```

 ## Example
-In the [example](https://github.com/TirsvadCLI/Dotnet.Tool.MenuPaginator/blob/main/src/Example/Example.cs) you can see how to use the AnsiCode class.
+In the [example](https://github.com/TirsvadCLI/Dotnet.Tool.MenuPaginator/blob/main/src/Example/Example.cs) you can see how to use the Menu Paginator class.

 ## Contributing